s0vereignty1/cowrie-aws-honeypot/README.md

 ## 🤝 Contributing

-This is a personal research project, but feedback and suggestions are welcome!
-Open an issue or submit a pull request.
+This was a personal project for me but if any of the config files have issues let me know.

 ## 📧 Contact